 Since the maximum allowable power output of the transmitter is limited by the FCC, the antenna is one important factor affecting transmission distance.
-Only a properly matched antenna system will allow maximum power transfer from the 50 ohm transmission line to the radiating element.
+Only a properly matched antenna system will allow maximum power transfer from the 50-ohm transmission line to the radiating element.
 In mobile installations (cars, trucks, boats, etc.), an antenna system that is non-directional should be used.

 A vertically polarized quarter-wavelength whip antenna provides the most reliable operation and greatest range.
-The shorter, loaded-type whip antennas are more attractive, compact and adequate for applications where the maximum possible distance is not required.
-Also the loaded whips do not present the problems of height imposed by the full quarter-wavelength whip.
+The shorter loaded-type whip antennas are more attractive, compact and adequate for applications where the maximum possible distance is not required.
+Also, the loaded whips do not present the problems of height imposed by the full quarter-wavelength whip.

 Mobile whip antennas utilize the metal body of the vehicle as a ground plane.
 When mounted at a corner of the vehicle they are slightly directional, in the direction of the body of the vehicle.
 For all practical purposes, however, the radiation pattern is non-directional.
 The slight directional characteristic will be observed only at extreme distances.
-A standard antenna connector (Type SO-239) is provided on the transceiver for easy connection to a standard PL-259 cable termination.
+A standard antenna connector (Type SO-239) is provided on the transceiver for each connection to a standard PL-259 cable termination.

 If the transceiver is not mounted on a metal surface, it is necessary to run a separate ground wire from the unit to a good metal electrical ground in the vehicle.
-When installed in a boat, the transceiver will not operate at maximum efficiency without a ground plate, unless the vessel has a steel hull.
+When installed in a boat, the transceiver will not operate at maximum efficiency without a ground plane, unless the vessel has a steel hull.
+For boats with non-metallic hulls, we suggest using a half-wave antenna designed for marine use.